107208579/tracking/README.md

 ## What setup do you specifically use?
-Here is a list of
-- iOS Shortcuts
--

 My setup consists of a [Nextcloud](http://nextcloud.com/) server that keeps my iPhone, iPad, and iMac calendars in sync.
 In addition, I log

 <p align="center">